skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Katye, 2 February 2024 (conversation 4 of 13)</div>

 Katye's words reveal the extent to which we were framing our thinking and experience through the lens of non-duality.
 This is not surprising given the original premise and title for the pilot funding.
 In that same conversation on 2 February 2024 I spoke of 'where [the dancing] _becomes_ a singular dimension.
 There's no sort of sense ...
 There's no out or in ... or when'.
-It was not until the final studio sessions that I started to imagine that the broader research project could focus precisely on the moment in time when one slips out of time and out of oneself.
+It was not until the final studio sessions that I started to imagine that the broader research project could focus precisely on the moment in time when one seems to slip out of time and out of oneself.

 The project then went dormant as I wondered how best to work with its range of materials, although questions of non-duality and body-based practice remained an ongoing curiosity.

 Nearly two and a half years after the initial studio-based research and while I was drafting this writing, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (on 16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
 The process seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 she and I met online twice to push deeper into my memory of experiences while dancing.

-This writing is therefore constructed from first-person experiences of dancing, unstructured conversations post-dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based work.[^other-data]
+This writing is therefore constructed from first-person experiences of dancing, unstructured conversations post-dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based work.[^other-data] Throughout the chapter I imagine _experience_ as a verb filled with the subjectivities of noticing, sensing and feeling, whereas as a noun _experience_ is 'a bounded phenomenon or situation that many presume can be empirically studied and designed' [@walker-2020-experience n.pag.]

 ## Authentic movement: awareness while dancing